 Shrimp Shack Desserts

-Surprisingly, their desserts are superb.
-The Apple Crisp ala Mode (P 130) comes in a sizzling plate of crumbles with slices of apples.
-It’s topped with Vanilla Ice Cream to cool down the palate!
-We also had a Butter Mud Pie (P 130).
-It’s a tempting voluminous butter pie topped with chocolate crumbs and oozing with chocolate sauce.
+The Apple Crisp ala Mode (₱130) arrived sizzling, with crumbles and apple slices topped with vanilla ice cream — a perfect way to cool down the palate.
+We also had the Butter Mud Pie (₱130) — a tempting, voluminous butter pie topped with chocolate crumbs and drizzled with rich chocolate sauce.
 God, their desserts are sexy!

 Ambiance: 4.5/5